danchou99/Text-to-Audio_Gradio-App/README.md

 * Outputs audio in WAV if `ffmpeg` and `pydub` are installed.
 * User-friendly web interface powered by Gradio.

+## Updates

+ * Can ask question from any LLM (change `model` variable and its corresponding API key in app.py)
+ * The response of LLM is then converted into audio file (wav format)

 ## Setup and Installation

 1.  **Clone the repository:**